traject/traject-marc4j_reader/README.md

 ## Why use this?

-The biggest reason would be for faster XML parsing and generation than the vanilla [marc](https://github.com/ruby-marc/ruby-marc) gem can provide, or if you need to do something wacky with the marc4j internal structure (such as feed it to legacy java code you have lying around).
+The biggest reason would be for faster MARC/MARC-XML parsing and generation than the vanilla [marc](https://github.com/ruby-marc/ruby-marc) gem can provide, or if you need to do something wacky with the marc4j internal structure (such as feed it to legacy java code you have lying around).

+In general, the marc4j library will parse marc21 (binary) and MARC-XML roughly twice as fast as the pure-ruby library.
+While MARC parsing tends to not be a huge part of the workload in a traject run, you'll almost certainly see performance gains.

 ## Installation